GhnimiWael/GhnimiWael.github.io/_posts/2024-06-05-InitialCTI.md

 tags:
 - CTI
 date: 2024-06-05 20:00 +0100
 description: Welcome to Pen & Keyboard - The CTI's Handbook !
-A comprehensive guide to mastering the art and science of CTI.
+A comprehensive guide to mastering the art and science of CTI (Cyber Threat Intelligence).
 image: assets/img/062024/05062024/initial_cti.jpeg
 ---